 Abstract.
 In this work we reconsider the replacement of predicate-like notation by functional terms, using a similar syntax to Functional Logic Programming, but under a completely different semantic perspective.
 Our starting point comes from the use of logic programs for Knowledge Representation and Nonmonotonic Reasoning, especially under three well-known semantics for default negation: Clark's completion, stable models and well-founded semantics.
 The motivation for introducing functions in this setting arises from the frequent occurrence of functional dependences in the representation of many domains.
-The use of functions allows us to avoid explicit axiomatization (to ensure the uniqueness of value) and provides a more compact representation by nesting functional terms.
-This gets rid of a considerable amount of unnecessary variables, what may be exploited for the process of program grounding, something common in this type of applications of Logic Programming.
+The use of functions allows us to avoid explicit axiomatization and provides a more compact representation by nesting functional terms.
 From a representational point of view, the most interesting introduced feature is the possibility of replacing default negation by the concept of default value of a function.
 In the paper, we explore this idea of functions with default values, providing adapted versions of the three mentioned semantics for the functional case, and equivalent translations into logic programs.